Medical Terminology narrator Tim Hill showcases his engaging and articulate style in this sampler video.

-Anyone old enough to remember ‘80s TV ads is probably familiar with the phrase “I’m not a doctor, but I play one on TV.”
-It comes from a cough syrup commercial that featured soap opera star Peter Bergman.
-In it he tells the viewer that using an over-the-counter medicine in a manner it wasn’t specifically intended for was like a lay person pretending to be a doctor – a very bad idea.
+Anyone willing to admit you’re old enough to remember ‘80s TV ads?
+Then you’re probably familiar with the commercial where soap opera star Peter Bergman said “I’m not a doctor, but I play one on TV.”
+The product was cough syrup and the spots ran for years.
+The premise?
+That using an over-the-counter medicine improperly is like a lay person pretending to be a doctor – a very bad idea.

-Of course, the clever rhetorical trick of this self-deprecating intro is setting up the on camera talent as authoritative and trustworthy – just not quite as much an actual doctor.
-Neat trick.
+The trick the creative team is going for is setting up the on camera talent as authoritative and trustworthy – just not quite as much an actual doctor.
 Oh, those Madison Avenue folks and their diabolical sorcery!

 All About Relatability

 In a way, the challenge of delivering clear, authoritative yet relatable medical narration is similar.
 Few voice over professionals are actual doctors, dentists or pharmacists.
-Yet the goal is to come across as completely in command of complex jargon describing products, procedures and regulatory standards, while also engaging the listener with a warm and human delivery.
+Even so, we need to come across as completely in command of complex jargon that we don’t use every day.
+We’re describing products, procedures, standards – pretty dry stuff.
+But we need to engage the listener with a warm and human delivery.
 No easy task!

 Jargon Means Research, And Tim Hill Excels at Research!